Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \textit{Remarks.} There are some directions in which this result generalizes. \begin{itemize} \item[(i)] The centerless assumption has been made for convenience and the same proof carries on to the general central character with minor modifications in Section \ref{subsubsec:case}.
 In this case, the type of symmetry is expected to be unitary. \item[(ii)] The totally definite assumption is more significant, but the result is still expected to hold in the case of any quaternion algebra.
 Let us mention some of the extra difficulties that should arise.
-For a non totally definite division quaternion algebra, the the archimedean spectrum is no more discrete and the selecting function has to be approximated by a smoothing procedure.
-TThis can be done only on the tempered part of the spectrum, so that the contribution of the archimedean complementary spectrum has to be shown to contribute as an error term.
-This has already been done by the author for the counting and equidistribution results \cite{lesesvre_counting_2018} and the same method should be adaptable.
-For the case of $\GL(2)$, the automorphic spectrum admits a continuous part and should also be carefully taken care of.
-The methods Brumley and Mili\'{c}evi\'{c} developped \cite{brumley_counting_2016} to prove the counting law for the universal family of $\GL(2)$ provides the necessary tools.
-However, these adaptations are far from trivial and require careful analysis of these extra spectral terms. \item[(iii)] The result on the density of vanishing at the central point, in addition of verifying the whole density conjecture, are strong motivations to strengthen the bounds on the support of the Fourier transform in Theorem \ref{thmD}, opening the path to better bounds. \end{itemize}
+For a non totally definite division quaternion algebra, the archimedean spectrum is no more discrete and the selecting function has to be approximated by a smoothing procedure.
+This can be done only on the tempered part of the spectrum, by Paley-Wiener type theorems, so that the contribution of the archimedean complementary spectrum has to be shown to contribute as an error term.
+This has already been done by the author for counting and equidistribution results \cite{lesesvre_counting_2020} and the same method should be adaptable to extend Theorem \ref{thmD} to this setting, see the author's thesis \cite{lesesvre_thesis} for the details. \item[(iii)] For the case of $\GL(2)$, the automorphic spectrum admits a continuous part that should also be carefully taken care of.
+The methods Brumley and Mili\'{c}evi\'{c} \cite{brumley_counting_2016} developped to prove the counting law for the universal family of $\GL(2)$ provides the necessary tools.
+However, these adaptations are far from trivial and require highly technical analysis of these extra spectral terms. \item[(iv)] The result on the density of vanishing at the central point, in addition of verifying the whole density conjecture, are strong motivations to strengthen the bounds on the support of the Fourier transform in Theorem \ref{thmD}, that would yield better results.
+However, this would require stronger estimates on orbital integrals that are not available in the current literature. \end{itemize}